Life after gastric bypass surgery will be different. The alterations to your digestive tract require a new bariatric diet.

 - Protein drinks for bariatric patients (protein shakes bariatric surgery) using bariatric protein powder - bariatric cookbooks can provide some interesting recipes for after gastric bypass surgery or protein drinks for bariatric patients.
 These protein drinks are perfect for your week 3 gastric sleeve diet or gastric bypass diet.
 This will become a part of the high protein foods for gastric sleeve patients throughout the weight loss journey.

-If you are looking for alternatives for boosting energy after bariatric surgery, make sure you consult with your healthcare provider and find the root to the problem before supplementing with caffeine and other energy supplements.
+If you are looking for alternatives for boosting energy after bariatric surgery, make sure you consult with your healthcare provider and find the root of the problem before supplementing with caffeine and other energy supplements.

 Is Alcohol An Alternative?